DelfinGroup is a Latvian fintech company that offers accessible, simple and consumer focused finance and pawn services.

 DelfinGroup uses big data carefully collected over 11 years of operation with hundreds of thousands of customers and millions of customer interactions and transactions.

-ETL tools are combined with Microsoft Power BI visualization capabilities to visualize and present data in online reports available anytime and anywhere.
+ETL tools are combined with Microsoft Power BI visualisation capabilities to visualise and present data in online reports available anytime and anywhere.
 Dashboards with carefully chosen KPIs are used to monitor and evaluate the performance of main business functions and departments.
 Access to real-time and near real-time visually immersive and interactive insights allows management to carry out quick and confident data-based decisions.